 To install the new battery you can use the same guide but backward.
 Put the battery in place and fit the bracket or strap.
 Start with installing the positive terminal and the negative terminal after.
 Remember that you often have to re-set the clock and radio settings in your car after you’ve replaced you battery.

 Cleaning the battery terminals

 If you have disconnected your car battery after a long time, you might have noticed that the terminals have corrosion on them.
-The good news is that you don’t need any expensive cleaner to clean the corrosion as you can easily do it with stuff at your home.
+The good news is that you don’t need any expensive cleaner to clean the corrosion, as you can easily do it with stuff you have at home.
 The things you would require are:

 • Baking soda